bloovis/isis.mirror/dos/README.md

 This will build and run a small PL/M-80 program, and assemble and output in hex a small 8080 assembly language file.

+In order to use the ISIS-II simulator on Linux, or on Windows under MinGW, you must set environment variables that map directories to ISIS drive names.
+Take a look at `test/setup.bat` for an example.

+if you want to run the PL/M-80 compiler, which is located in the `intel/plm80` directory, you would use this command at the shell prompt to tell the simulator that ISIS-II drive `:F1:` points to that directory:

+    set :f1:=intel/plm80

+(Note that the environment variable uses upper-case letters.
+Note also that forward slashes are used.
+It is a little known fact that the DOS file system APIs accept forward slashes as well as backslashes as directory separators.
+However, the command shell, cmd.exe, doesn't like forward slashes; it interprets them as option characters.)

+Then to run the PL/M-80 compiler, you could use this command:

+    dos\isis :f1:plm80 <arguments>

+(Note that the drive letter and other arguments use lower-case letters.)